kokspflanze/PServerCMS/README.md

 - AccountPanel (to change the web/ingame password)
 - CharacterPanel (to show current status of a character)
 - AdminPanel with UserPanel, DonateStatistic, view Logs, edit different parts in page
+- easy to change the web, admin and email layout

 ## PHP Extensions